SmarterApp/AP_IMRT_Schema/README.md

 ```

 ## Create the `test` User For the `test` Database
+> **NOTE:** This step is only required for setting up a new developer's workstation or a build server.
+For system deployment (e.g. deploying IMRT to a development or production environment), this step can be skipped.
+There is no need to create a `test` database when deploying to an environment.

 The following SQL can be used to create the `test` user for the `test` database (which is used by the Gradle build process
 to run integration tests).
 Unlike the `imrt_ingest` and `imrt_search` users, the `test` user will have sufficient privileges
 to create/modify the schema and conduct the integration tests.